Studying Abroad

 • General

+You may be asked additional questions depending on your application.
 These questions are usually done to determine your character, your situation and to give the US a chance to work out what kind of citizen you will be and what your intentions are for entering the country as well.

 What is SEVIS fee for F1 visa?

-This is usually around $350, but it can sometimes be as low as $200 or as high as $400, it depends on the state of US immigration at the time.
+This is usually around $350.
+But it can sometimes be as low as $200 or as high as $400, it depends on the state of US immigration at the time!

 Can I be denied an F1 Visa?

-Most F1 denials are based on US immigration law and with the recent travel bans implemented in the United States, plenty of students are denied access to a visa based on immigration procedures, another main reason is the failure to provide the correct paperwork when applying.
+As with all visas, they can be denied if the applicant doesn’t meet the specified criteria.
+Most F1 denials are based on US immigration law and with the recent travel bans implemented in the United States, many students are denied access to a visa based on immigration procedures.
+Another main reason is the failure to provide the correct paperwork when applying.

+Not providing enough information on your home ties can also be grounds for rejection.
 The United States operates a very strict border policy as it is, those with criminal convictions will not be granted entry to the country.
-If you are found to have misrepresented anything in your application, if you have a health issue that could affect other people or if you are deemed a security risk you will be turned down.
+If you’re found to have misrepresented anything in your application, if you have a health issue that could affect other people or if you are deemed a security risk you will be turned down.

 Am I able to work in the US if I have an F1 Visa?